asalber/aprendeconalf/content/en/teaching/statistics/manual/probability.md

 $$P(A) = lim_{n\rightarrow \infty}\frac{n_A}{n}$$
 {{% /alert %}}

-Although frequency probability avoid the restrictions of classical definition, it also have some drawbacks
+Although frequency probability avoid the restrictions of classical definition, it also have some drawbacks:

 - It computes an estimation of the real probability (more accurate the higher the sample size).
 - The repetition of the experiment must be in identical conditions.